josephmontes/VAA/README.md

 ![Screenshot 2023-09-13 134910](https://github.com/josephmontes/VAA/assets/125607783/417f5ae5-2239-49ce-8855-7353b48d7822)

 #### The next table shows that the league average VAA for 4-Seam Fastball is steadily trending towards -4.5°
- - The column 'inches' refers to inches from the top of the zone
+ - The column 'inches' refers to *inches* from the top of the zone (I prefer using this measurement over using the plate_z coordinate because I do not want noise from the batter's height to affect the analysis)
      - 4-Seam Fastballs are being thrown closer to the top of the zone each season

     ![Screenshot 2023-08-29 235028](https://github.com/josephmontes/VAA/assets/125607783/7c540b71-5599-49a5-9fae-60d39f39eafc)